 Financial audits are designed to provide reasonable assurance about whether the financial statements and/or financial schedules of an audited entity are presented fairly, in all material respects, in conformity with generally accepted accounting principles.
 The OAG conducts three types of financial audits:

-State of Michigan Annual Comprehensive Financial Report (SOMACFR) Audit bureaus, boards, and commissions) and its component units.
+State of Michigan Annual Comprehensive Financial Report (SOMACFR) Audit

 - The SOMACFR is prepared by the Office of Financial Management, within the State Budget Office. - The State's reporting entity includes the primary government (all funds, departments and agencies,